 1. "The Laughing Third", 1993 performed by Pantelis Bolarakis

 2. "Serenade for Base", 1977 performed by Samuel Bradshaw

 3. "Futility", 1964, taped piece performed by Herbert Brün & Marianne Brün (spoken word).

 This concert was organized in conjunction with the exhibition "Herbert Brün 100" at Rare Nest Gallery - through September 13th, 2018.
 The exhibition moves to the Experimental Sound Studio with an opening reception on October 12th, 2018.
 With gratitude to the performers, the Experimental Sound Studio and Mr. David Cloud.

 This comprehensive archive includes writings, interviews and performances.
 With gratitude to Arun Chandra of Evergreen State University

 A loving, brief documentary overview on Brün's accomplishments produced by Brün’s granddaughter.
 (Youtube)

 Brün’s presentation at the University of Maryland Baltimore County (UMBC) in the Spring of 1994 about the "art and cybernetics of being human."
 Brün's presentation includes his ideas about social transformation, floating hierarchies, longing for links, violence as a message and peace as a need.
 With thanks to Jude Lombardi.
 (Youtube)

 Performed by the Null Set Ensemble at Carnegie Mellon University on October 7, 2015.
-This concert was part of the Aftersound: Frequency, Attack, Return exhibit at the Miller Gallery, curated by Melissa Ragona and Margaret Cox.
+This concert was part of the exhibition Aftersound: Frequency, Attack, Return at the Miller Gallery, curated by Melissa Ragona and Margaret Cox.
 (Youtube)